I can’t count the number of times that I’ve started with a new client, only to find a Google Ads search campaign that is set up totally wrong.

 Let’s say we’re the owner of an online clothing store, what would a good Google Ads account look like?
 Something like this:

 The main bullets are campaigns, and the sub-bullets are ad groups.
 You could also differentiate your ad groups by brand, for example.

 Just make sure you don’t overdo your keywords within each ad group.
 We’ll talk more about this later in this article.

 Now that you know what a good Google Ads account should look like, let’s take a deep dive into the different elements that make up an ad group.

-Your keywords are the core of your ad group.
-They are how you choose to who you want to show your ads.
+Keywords are the core of your ad group.
+They’re how you choose the target audience you want to see your ads.

 There are 3 different types of keywords: